tacianoscur/bequest-interview/README.md

 - Overall, it does what the requirements describe, but if this was to be deployed for a real-world scenario, I would:
   - Spend more time improving the clauses chunks handlers (and probably use `xmldom` like suggested)
   - Add versioning for users to be able to recover autosaved changes (and probably add a version menu somewhere)
-  - Improve clauses database with a unified schema for them (Sfdt is weird and not very descriptive, i did not find many docs about it as well)
+  - Improve clauses database with a unified schema for them (Sfdt is weird and not very descriptive, I did not find many docs about it as well)
   - Of course, use react-query for better API communication and state and cache management
   - Add tests (!!!!)
 - That's all :) thanks for taking the time to read this